Course Code Directory (CCD)

 Course descriptions provide brief narratives, which outline a broad scope of course context.
 The broad contextual nature allows schools the flexibility to design courses that fall within or go beyond these descriptions as they strive to prepare their students to be Choice Ready.
 Times may arise where a school may find it necessary to request a new course.
 New Course requests must be made on the following form, SFN 60065

-NDDPI reviews and processes requests twice a year.
+NDDPI reviews and processes requests three times a year.
 Due dates for submitting new course code requests are as follows:

 - July 1 of the year prior to the start of the second semester of the year in which the course would be offered.